Neil Armstrong

 A Biographical Summary of Neil Armstrong

-Neil Armstrong was an American astronaut and aeronautical engineer who became the first person to walk on the Moon on July 20, 1969.
-Born in Wapakoneta, Ohio, in 1930, Armstrong displayed an early aptitude for flying, earning his pilot's license before graduating high school.
-He served as a naval aviator during the Korean War, flying 78 combat missions.
+Neil Armstrong was an American astronaut and aeronautical engineer who became the first person to walk on the Moon.
+Born in Wapakoneta, Ohio, in 1930, Armstrong developed a passion for flying at a young age.
+He earned his pilot's license before graduating high school and served as a naval aviator during the Korean War.
+After the war, Armstrong pursued a career in aeronautical engineering, working for the National Advisory Committee for Aeronautics (NACA), the precursor to NASA.